 At a more localised level a range of economic evaluation work has been either undertaken or commissioned prior to the WRS, or concurrent with it, by the region's economic development agencies and other organisations (e.g. tertiary education providers, business organisations and government ministries).
-Examples are reports from the Ministry of Economic Development, and the annual sector and cluster growth assessments undertaken for Positively Wellington Business.
+Examples are reports from the Ministry of Economic Development, and the annual sector and cluster growth assessments undertaken for Positively Wellington Business, and economy updates of Go Wairarapa.